 - A complete, accurate and legible prescription record should be maintained during the patient's stay.
-If a medicine is started then the indication should be recorded in the patient's record.
-If a medicine is withheld or stopped, the reason should be clearly recorded on the prescription record. - When a patient requires to be transferred to another ward or hospital the prescriber should review the ongoing appropriateness of the medicine, within the context of the transfer, and update the prescription record accordingly - Where Medicine Prescription Charts (Kardex) are in use, these should accompany the patient on transfer.
-Where this cannot happen, a copy of the Kardex should be supplied.
+If a medicine is started, amended, withheld or stopped then the reasons should be recorded in the patient's record. - When a patient requires to be transferred to another ward or hospital the prescriber

+- should review the ongoing appropriateness of the medicine, within the context of the transfer, and update the prescription record accordingly - Appropriate arrangements should be made to ensure medicine information is transferred when patients' transfer.
+If transferring to hospital areas outwith NHSGGC this will necessitate transfer letters or similar documentation.